aoberest/flask-sqlite3-todo-crud/Readme.md

-# Expaple simple todo app
+# An example of a simple todo application
 Simple demonstration of a crud app built with flask, sqlite and using the ORM provided by SQLAlchemy

 ## How to run